-This comprehensive feature, dated and ascribed to The Knickerbocker Press, is invaluable for its portrayal of the young Ed Roman as a poet and local musician.
-It references the genesis of "Blue Moon" being that evening of moonlit skating on a pond, and is the primary evidence we have for that aspect of the song's creation.
-It quotes Roman in his own words about sending the song to New York music broker Jack Mahoney.
+This by-lined feature is invaluable for its portrayal of the young Ed Roman as a poet and local musician.
+It references Roman's evening of moonlit ice-skating on the pond in Troy as the inspiration for "Blue Moon," and is the prime piece of evidence we have for that aspect of the song's creation.
+It quotes Roman directly about his dealings with New York music broker, Jack Mahoney.

-This short piece reports that with the filing of the lawsuit, Ed Roman's original manuscript for "Blue Moon" had been turned over to his attorney.
+This news story points out that with the filing of the lawsuit, Ed Roman's original manuscript for "Blue Moon" had been turned over to his attorney.

 SELECT IMAGE TO VIEW CLIP

-A fragment from a lengthy article in the Sunday Mirror Magazine (King Features Syndicate, Inc.), regarding litigation in the music business was found in the attic.
-It references Ed Roman by name and includes the only published account we have of the amount of the settlement.
+This fragment was all that was found in the attic from a lengthy article in the Sunday Mirror Magazine (King Features Syndicate, Inc.) regarding litigation in the music business.
+It references Ed Roman by name, and includes the only published account we have of the amount of the settlement.

-The name of publication and the date were noted on the backside of the fragment, enabling us to source the complete article and access its title.
+The name of the publication and the date were noted on the back of the fragment, enabling us to access the complete article.